Egon Rannet

-Egon Rannet (until 1940 Eugen/Jevgeni Brükke; 29 November 1911 – 1 November 1983) was an Estonian writer.
+Egon Rannet (until 1940 Eugen/Jevgeni Brükke; 29 November 1911 – 1 November 1983) was a Soviet and Estonian writer, playwright and screenwriter.
 Many of his works were affected by socialist realism.

 He was born in Tallinn.
 In the 1930s he was a member of Vaps Movement.
 During World War II he was in Soviet military service.
 Since 1947 he was a professional writer.